 ‘Helping Hand’ (Jon Yeo, Axis) is 127 Hours in space.
 A space-suited woman gets hit by space debris while doing a routine EVA maintenance job in orbit around the Earth.
 Running out of oxygen, she has to make a sacrifice in order to get back to safety.
 There’s a nice nod to the Alien tag line, in space no one can hear you scream, along the way.
 If you remember the episode of Doctor Who in the Peter Davison era when he throws a cricket ball to get himself out of a pickle in space then your along the right lines.
 Physics, yeah baby!

 ‘Fish Night’ (Damian Nenow, Platige Image Studio) is based on another Joe Lansdale idea and is one episode that I found a bit ‘meh’ despite the great visuals.
 Two sweaty salesmen break down on a back road in the desert, and share a vivid experience at night.
-The young salesman who meets a very peculiar end is voiced by Yuri Lowenthal who happens to voice Spider-man and Peter Parker (obviously) in Marvel’s recent console game (which I happen to be playing and very well might comment on sometime in this blog).
+The young salesman who meets a very peculiar end is voiced by Yuri Lowenthal who happens to voice Spider-man and Peter Parker (obviously) in Marvel’s recent console game.
 The kinda cell-shaded style is reminiscent to the Borderlands games.

 Episode 13 is the cracking ‘Lucky 13’ (Jerome Chen, Sony Pictures Imageworks ) another Kloos adaptation.
 A military pilot, played by the distinctive Samira Wiley (Orange Is the New Black), reminisces on her missions aboard a drop-ship nicknamed Lucky 13.
 The graphics are superb and the story is pretty cool too.